-BHP, as part of their much larger regional programme, covered this tenement in the 1960’s and identified two ‘deposits’ from a combination of mapping and surface rock chip sampling.
-Hence prospect BHP19 and 20 are associated with the Brockman tenement.
-The average iron content of four rock-chip samples from prospect BHP19 was 62.8% Fe and the average for four samples from prospect BHP20 was 62% Fe.
+BHP, as part of their much larger regional programme, explored this tenement in the 1960s and identified two ‘deposits’ from a combination of mapping and surface rock chip sampling.
+Prospects BHP19 and 20 are associated with the Brockman tenement.
+From initial rock chip samples, the grades are as follows:

 BHP used generalised outcrop dimensions and average grade of rock-chip sampling to calculate the estimated Fe tonnage per vertical feet, returning equivalent of 300,000 tons per vertical meter over a surface area of 0.12 square kilometres on the BHP20 prospect.

 The tenement is dominated by the Brockman Iron Formation with tertiary alluvial cover is prevalent and covers much of the surface.
 Northern areas of the tenement remain highly underexplored yet already contain significant potential for hosting economic high grade iron ore deposits.